Robotic/Lap Prolapse Treatment

 The reasons to opt for TLH can vary from one woman to another, but it is typically performed when a woman is experiencing:

-- Diagnosis: Before we even think about surgery, we need to identify what’s going on.
-I’ll conduct a thorough exam, and we might use tests like ultrasounds or cystoscopies to confirm the extent of your prolapse.
-We need to be sure about the diagnosis so that we can plan the best approach for you.
+Before we even think about surgery, we need to identify what’s going on.
+I’ll conduct a thorough exam at my clinic in Jaipur, and we might use tests like ultrasounds or cystoscopies to confirm the extent of your prolapse.
+We need to be absolutely sure about the diagnosis before planning your treatment.
 No guessing here, okay?

 - Surgical Procedure: